Graduate School - Financial Aid

 Types of Funding

-- Assistantships are usually campus-affiliated work assignments (e.g. graduate teaching instructor, research associate) that provide an individual a stipend and often waive tuition and/or other matriculation fees.
+- Assistantships are usually campus-affiliated work assignments (e.g., graduate teaching instructor or research associate) that provide an individual a stipend and often waive tuition and/or other matriculation fees.

 - Fellowships are typically granted to individuals to cover their living expenses while they carry out research or work on a project.
-Awards may be single or multiple-year.
+Awards may be single or multiyear.
 Awards are usually based on an individual's merit as measured by grades, GRE scores, publications, and letters of recommendation.
+For more information, see our website on fellowships.

 - Grants are most often awarded to cover expenses associated with carrying out research or other specific projects, such as travel, materials, or computers.